datacoves/docs/docs/explanation/best-practices/dbt/inlets-bays-coves.md

 ## The Datacoves approach

 We want to give users an area where they can find the things they need to do their job, tailored to their use cases.
-These are Data Coves.
+These are `Data Coves`.
 In practical terms, they are schemas in a data warehouse that are tailored for a specific area of the business, in the example above, we would have an accounts_payable cove.

 ## Data Flow

 A Data Cove is a user centric data area, but data doesn't start out this way.
 Companies receive data that needs to be cleansed and harmonized.
 Before data is made available to end users, we should also assure that some level of data quality checks are performed.
 This is what happens in the **inlets** and **bays**.
-These areas may also be referred to as "staging" and "core".
+These areas could also be referred to as "staging" and "core".

 ![inlets-bays-coves](./assets/inlets-bays-coves.png)